MilapNaik/sampleRokuChannel/README.md

 # Sample Roku Channel
 A sample scenegraph Roku app.
 Most of the code comes from https://developer.roku.com/docs/references/scenegraph/control-nodes/componentlibrary.md.
-What iI added was a couple custome components and a few random animations for fun.
+What I added was a couple custome components and a few random animations for fun.
+I didn't touch the actualy spinner component that is being downloaded, only the code in this repo.

 ### To Side Load